VI.H.CURRENT COMMITTEES (rev. 3/2009)

 The charge of the Planning Committee is to consider matters relating to the

-administrative structure of the Association, and to study proposals and carry out long-range planning for the Board’s consideration, based on information and requests from Officers, Board members, and committee and roundtable reports. (rev. 5/2014]
+administrative structure of the Association, and to study proposals and carry out long-range planning for the Board’s consideration, based on information and requests from Officers, Board members, and committee and interest group reports. (rev. 5/2014) (rev. 9/2016)

 The Planning Committee consists of five voting members.
 The Planning and Reports Officer serves as Chair of the committee.
 The Assistant Planning and Reports Officer, the Recording Secretary, and the Parliamentarian and Assistant Parliamentarian are voting members.